 Ultrasonic vibrations fuse nonwoven and woven synthetic materials, eliminating the need for needles, thread, or glue.
 As a result, there are no stitch holes or glue gaps.
 This makes ultrasonic bonding the optimal choice for assembling such medical products as hospital mattress covers and body bags.
 In addition, Sonobond’s SoftSeam™ ultrasonic process is excellent for producing surgical masks, gowns, and drapes that have soft, reliable, non-abrasive seams.
 These seams are capable of satisfying tough regulatory requirements while protecting medical personnel from hazardous fluids.

 A Leader in Ultrasonic Welding Technology

 Sonobond is a worldwide leader in the application of ultrasonic welding and bonding technology.
-Over the past 53 years, the company has earned an outstanding reputation for its pioneering work and quality-engineered products.
+For over 60 years, the company has earned an outstanding reputation for its pioneering work and quality-engineered products.

 Sonobond manufactures a complete line of ultrasonic welding and bonding equipment for a wide variety of customers in the filtration, apparel, medical, automotive, appliance, electrical, HVAC, and aerospace industries.
 In addition, Sonobond personnel provide solid technical support and superior service before, during, and after installation of equipment.
 We are committed to helping companies find customized solutions to their specific ultrasonic bonding needs.